Duke in the Arab World

 Visa

-U.S. citizens are not required to have a visa for travel to Morocco.
+U.S. citizens are not required to have a visa for travel to Morocco, but will pay $25 for a single entry visitor visa to Egypt.

 Non-U.S. citizens—Pay special attention to the visa requirements for your specific citizenship by contacting your country’s embassy.
 GEO can provide a letter that may be required as part of the visa application process.
 Please begin the visa process as soon as you have been admitted to the program to ensure you receive your visa in time for the program start date.